Ebbinghaus’s Forgetting Curve: How to Overcome It

 Related Resources

-Here are a few factors that lead to the decline of knowledge retention.
+Here are the key factors that lead to the decline of knowledge retention.

-It’s easier for people to recall stronger memories for longer periods than weaker ones.
-When our minds believe that something is important, we are more likely to remember it.
-This is why the relevance of the information has an impact on how strong the memory is.
+• Information relevance: When our minds believe something is essential, we are more likely to remember it.
+This is why the significance of the information impacts how strong the memory is.
+The learning curve also shows us that knowledge is retained better when built on previously learned knowledge.

-Complex material may be hard to remember.
+• Complexity of learning material: Complex material may be hard to remember.
 The memory can only focus on so much before it starts forgetting the information.
-If you have nothing to connect complex material to or cannot focus on it for a long period of time, it will get lost.
-This doesn’t mean you can’t learn complex material, you just have to find ways to break down the material into pieces of information that are easier to remember.
+If you have nothing to connect complex material to or cannot focus on it for an extended period, it will get lost.
+This doesn’t mean you can’t learn complex material, you have to find ways to break down the material into pieces of information that are easier to remember.

 How to Overcome the Forgetting Curve